Tyger Tyger Magazine

 Current issue

-Enjoy our current issue of twelve brand-new poems for children, on the theme of STEM.
+Enjoy our current issue of sixteen brand-new poems for children, on the theme of Small Things.

 Previous issues

-Explore our backlist of themed issues, each featuring twelve new poems for children alongside free poetry teaching resources and free, downloadable, printable poem posters for use in the classroom or at home.
+Explore our backlist of themed issues, each featuring a range of new poems for children alongside free poetry teaching resources and free, downloadable, printable poem posters for use in the classroom or at home.

 Free downloadable poem posters

 These poem posters are free for you to download, print and use in your classroom or at home.
 We’d love to see them in situ!
-Tag us on Twitter @tygertygermag
+Tag us on X/Twitter @tygertygermag

 Free poetry resources for primary school teachers